jermsam/hello-peers/README.md

 1. Hyperswarm (a [Kademlia DHT](https://www.youtube.com/watch?v=1QdKhNpsj8M) with [hole-punching](https://www.geeksforgeeks.org/nat-hole-punching-in-computer-network/) builtin)

-When you create a p2p connection (like with WebRTC) you typically need a "signaling server" to arrange the connection.
+⋅⋅⋅When you create a p2p connection (like with WebRTC) you typically need a "signaling server" to arrange the connection.
-Hyperswarm replaces that server with a distributed signaling system.
+⋅⋅⋅Hyperswarm replaces that server with a distributed signaling system.

 2. HyperDHT ( the Distributed Hash Table powering Hyperswarm built on top of [dht-rpc](https://github.com/mafintosh/dht-rpc))